 We understand that it is an exciting time, no matter how many times I reserve a new girl or I have a new litter born I still get excited so I know exactly how you feel.
 However, I cannot keep taking and sending pictures and videos every time someone asks for them.
-That is why I state that updates aim to be sent out every 7-10 days so I can send them to all reserved families at once.
-More often than not I do send them more frequently, but there are times when the household is too busy that its just not practical for me to do .
+That is why I state that updates aim to be sent out fortnightly so I can send them to all reserved families at once.
+More often than not I do send them more frequently, but there are times when the household is too busy that its just not practical for me to do.

 8. What does active and non-active mean?

-Active registered means that the breeder has given you permission to breed from the said kitten.
-Non-active means that the breeder has not given you permission to breed from the kitten and therefore the said kitten should never be mated (with neither another pedigree or a moggie).
-If you went against the breeders wishes, any resulting kittens from the mating would not be able to be registered with any governing body (eg GCCF, TICA, FIFe etc).
+Active registered means that the breeder has given you permission to breed from the said kitten/cat once he/she has reached maturity.
+Non-active means that the breeder has not given you permission to breed from the kitten/cat and therefore the said kitten/cat should never be mated (with neither another pedigree or a moggie).
+If you went against the breeders wishes, any resulting kittens from the mating would not be able to be registered with any governing body (eg GCCF, TICA, FIFe etc) and therefore all kittens would be classed as moggies.
 You would be reported and you would be exempt from ever being able to become a registered breeder.
 If we breeders sell on the non-active register, we expect the new families to respect this as we may have reasoning behind it.
 If you find your chosen breeder is selling kittens from non-active registered cats they are going against the contract and wishes of the breeder.
 If they are dishonest about this, do you believe they have integrity?
 What else are they being dishonest about?

 9. What is the difference between a registered pedigree and non-registered cat?